lemlac/mulem/docs/reference.md

         y + 1       -- block's value is 2
 ```

 Any starting block can be given a label.
 Use this to call `break` on a specific block.
+This uses the same convention as membership access `.`.
+The distinction is that this only comes after a keyword such as `do.`, `loop.`, or `break.`.

 ```
 do.block: